cisco-open/camblet-driver/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under MIT.
+By contributing, you agree that your contributions will be dual licensed under both MIT and GPLv2 licenses.